jakethesnake420/Squish-Openpilot-Tests/README.md

 Download squish-7.2.1-qt512x-linux64.run from https://account.qt.io/s/downloads.

 Compile openpilot and use selfdrive/ui/ui as the AUT.
-Then press run test suite.
+Import this test suite and it.